 Our talented teams of agents concur: Being pre-approved could mean the difference to a seller who’s facing five options.
 Here are some other tips from our agents, for buyers facing multiple offers:

-- Some people can carry two properties; some can’t.
-So if you’re a buyer that could face multiple-offer situations — and quickly — be sure you can move into your new home or a suitable short-term fit.
+Some people can carry two properties; some can’t.
+So if you’re a buyer that could face multiple-offer situations — be sure you can move quickly into your new home or a suitable short-term fit.